skip to main |

 Essence of the Party -

-the real heart and purpose of the party.
+I put together a short description of the real heart and purpose of the party.
 I can't stress how important this is.
 People often pick a "theme" before they have thought about the guests and, in this case, the birthday guest of honor.

 It is important to take the time to think about the birthday person:

-What do they like to do - dance, bowl, tea parties, wine connoisseur
+What do they like to do - dance, bowl, tea parties, wine connoisseur?

 What would make them feel special and cared for - small dinner party, large dance with a DJ, Casino Night in your home, a all-girls luncheon in a beautiful garden?